 Streamlining and cutting costs is still important, of course, and there are certain ways you can do that right now.
 For example, if your company offers a 401(k) match, consider forgoing it for a certain time period, as it will help with immediate cash flow.
 Or you could cut temporary staff and redistribute their duties to permanent staff who may not be as busy as in normal times.
 You could also consider leasing equipment instead of buying it, as leasing gives you the flexibility to preserve cash while still fulfilling the capital needed to meet current production demands.

-There are lots of options based on your business and its specific situation.
-Evaluating the above nine ways to increase cash flow, and taking action now, can help ensure your business’s continued success into the future.
+There are lots of cash flow options based on your business and its specific situation.
+Evaluating the above nine ways to increase cash flow, and taking action now, can help ensure your manufacturing business’s continued success into the future.
+If you need assistance with further ways and best practices to navigate the COVID-19 pandemic, contact Wipfli.